 The Zephyr Developer Summit, hosted under the first-ever Embedded Open Source Summit in Prague, Czech Republic, on June 27-30 included presentations, BoFs, and training designed for real time problem solving and deep discussions.…

-Written by Roy Jamil, Training Engineer at Ac6 Welcome to part 2 of our blog series on multithreading problems.
-In the previous article, we discussed the fundamental concept of the…
+Written by Roy Jamil, Training Engineer at Ac6 Introduction Welcome to part 3 of our series on multithreading problems.
+In the previous articles (part 1 and part 2), we explored…

 The Zephyr Developer Summit, hosted under the first-ever Embedded Open Source Summit in Prague, Czech Republic, on June 27-30 included presentations, BoFs, and training designed for real time problem solving and deep discussions.…